jkmackie/youtube_dislike_count_removal_sentiment/docs/README.md

 ### Results
 There were 613 total comments scored.
 The bulk of the comments are negative sentiment.
 The median sentiment is -0.739.
 So half the comments score below -0.739 and half score above.

-A comment with an average sentiment of 0 is in theory neutral.
-Remember, sentiment based on sentence-level predictions by the DistilBERT model.
+Recall sentiment goes from -1.0 to 1.0.
+Comment sentiment of 0 is neutral.
+Comment sentiment is the average of sentence-level predictions by the DistilBERT model.

 #### <ins>Histogram:</ins>
 ![sentiment_hist](sentiment_histogram.JPG)